Custom Metal Kernels#

 Note

-We are only required to pass the body of the Metal kernel in source.
+Only pass the body of the Metal kernel in source.
+The function signature is generated automatically.

 The full function signature will be generated using: